Maui County Watch

 + higher tiered rates

 The 5% base rate increase applies to monthly service fees, with additional hikes to tiered usage rates for higher consumption tiers.
-The department cites $30M in annual infrastructure needs as the primary driver.
-Without the increase, the department warns of a compounding $2.6 billion deficit over the long term.
+The department cites $30M in annual infrastructure needs as the primary driver (source: DWS board materials; methodology not documented in official budget).
+Separately, a $2.6 billion long-term infrastructure deficit has been reported — though this figure comes from an independent analysis, not from the official budget document, and the relationship between the $30M annual figure and the $2.6B total is not formally explained.

 Supply Constraints